A luxury hotel in Yorkville, Toronto – The Windsor Arms Hotel

 Guests can also take advantage of the spacious patio area, where you can request a massage outside as well as room service.
 They do require a minimum of 30 minutes notice to prepare your order, so do this ahead of time.

-I can’t stress how welcoming, friendly, and not to mention helpful, the staff were at Windsor Arms Hotel Toronto.
+I can’t stress enough how welcoming, friendly and helpful the staff are.

-If you’re feeling lazy to go out and fancy a good glass of wine in the evening, head to the hotel bar on the ground floor.
-The vivacious and lively bartender suggested I try the house red, which actually comes from Windsor Arms Hotel’s own winery.
+When you’re feeling lazy to go out and fancy a glass of wine in the evening, head to the hotel bar.
+The friendly bartender suggested trying the Windsor Arms Hotel’s own house red, which comes from their own winery.

-The house red’s a Cabernet Merlot from its Private Reserve, and I can confirm that a large glass is very drinkable!
-It was certainly another bonus to add to my Windsor Arms stay.
+The house red’s a Cabernet Merlot from its Private Reserve, and it was delicious.
+It was another bonus to add to my Windsor Arms stay.

-A traditional high tea wouldn’t be the same without the setting of a traditional styled tearoom, and this is exactly what you get at Windsor Arms Hotel Toronto.
-Whet your appetite and come hungry, as this is one tea where you won’t leave hungry!
+A traditional high tea wouldn’t be the same without the setting of a traditional styled tearoom.

-Along with a choice of loose-leaf teas, the menu also includes traditional English scones with homemade preserves and cream, freshly made sandwiches and delectable petit fours.
-The staff were friendly and the attentive service definitely made me feel special.
+Along with a choice of loose-leaf teas, the menu also includes classic English scones with homemade preserves and cream.

 FOLLOWING THE RIVERA

-The high tea also offers a fantastic and, not to mention, delicious selection of vegan chocolate truffles that I couldn’t get enough of.
-I cannot say enough about the high tea, and I highly recommend you try it for yourself!
+I can’t say enough about the high tea, and I highly recommend you try it for yourself.
 For the most up-to-date prices and availability, check the website for more information.